redis/redis-doc/topics/cluster-spec.md

 The same mechanism allows nodes partitioned away for an indefinite amount of time to rejoin the cluster in a sensible way.

-The way hash slots configurations are propagated are basically two:
+There are two ways hash slot configurations are propagated:

 1. Heartbeat messages.
 The sender of a ping or pong packet always adds information about the set of hash slots it (or its master, if it is a slave) servers.
 2. `UPDATE` messages.
 Since in every heartbeat packet there are information about the sender `configEpoch` and set of hash slots served, if a receiver of an heartbeat packet will find the sender information not updated, it will send a packet with the new information, forcing the stale node to update its info.